GoncaloAC/WslConfig/Readme.md

             quit

+        **_WARNING:_** some of the software, namely maven, nvm/npm need you to restart the system, just like described above using a Windows prompt and running `wsl -t <distro name>`.

-    3) <span style="font-weight:bold">Postgres</span> will just ask you to set a password, after you set one it's pretty much done.
+    3) **Postgres** will just ask you to set a password, after you set one it's pretty much done.

-3) <span style="font-weight:bold">Initializing Databases</span> - This will initialize the server for all databases you have installed.
+3) **Initializing Databases** - This will initialize the server for all databases you have installed.
 It will give you an output string for each database supported in the `system install` command.
 It will say that the server started successfully or that is not installed (this script won't install any of the databases that are not installed, the output is merely informative).
 To run this, type:

         system start